CoreLathe/A7-RT/evidence/EVIDENCE.md

 ### Dependency Enforcement

 The graph had 29 edges.
 The harness never dispatched a node before its dependencies grounded.
 When `responder.engine` (3 deps) became ready, all three dependencies were already `grounded` with committed files.
-No "works on my machine"—the invariant is structural.
+No "works on my machine", the invariant is structural.

 ### Mode Discrimination